const-ae/ggsignif/paper/paper.md

 other R package developers as the back-end for graphical display of pairwise comparisons, such as `ggpubr` [@Kassambara2020], `ggstatsplot` [@Patil2018], and more.
-These packages demonstrate how `ggsignif` can be extended to display results from any type of pairwise comparisons test (e.g. Bayesian *t*-test or Dunn test).
+These packages demonstrate how `ggsignif` can be extended to display results from any type of pairwise comparisons test (e.g., Bayesian *t*-test, Dunn test, etc.).

 # Features